github/open-source-survey/sampling.md

 #### Can I post the survey URL on the public forum for my community?

-If you have a way of delivering the survey to members of community, such as a mailing list, then please use that instead.
+If you have a way of delivering the survey directly to members of community, such as a mailing list, then please use that instead.

-If you don't have a way of contacting community members individually, or it is not inclusive of the entire community, then a public forum is acceptable as long as it is specific to the people that are involved in your community.
+If you don't have a way of contacting community members directly, or it is not inclusive of the entire community, then a public forum is acceptable as long as it is specific to the people that are involved in your community.
 Avoid sharing it on forums that have a cross section of people from other communities.

 - 😄 [Atom's Discuss forum](https://discuss.atom.io/)
 - 😢 [redit.com/r/atom](https://www.reddit.com/r/atom/)